Do you want to know how to control panic attacks and stop them occurring? The…

 The following tips are designed to help you relieve the symptoms of panic attacks, manage anxiety and prevent future attacks.

-Focus on your external senses rather than internal thoughts.
+Focusing on your external senses rather than internal thoughts.
 You may feel jumbled or overloaded.
 Take a moment to try and slow down and notice each sense in turn.

 Try writing down your triggers and experiences and working through to unlock your behaviour patterns.